hikogui/hikogui/docs/CONTRIBUTING.md

 Code of Conduct
 ---------------
-This project and everyone participating in it is coverned by the (TTauri Code of Conduct)[https://github.com/ttauri-project/ttauri/blob/main/docs/CODE_OF_CONDUCT.md]
+This project and everyone participating in it is governed by the (TTauri Code of Conduct)[https://github.com/ttauri-project/ttauri/blob/main/docs/CODE_OF_CONDUCT.md]